MazinLab/MKIDPipeline/README.md

 See `mkidpipe --help` for more options, including how to run a single step or specify yaml files in different directories.

 After a while (~TODO hours with the defaults) you should have some outputs to look at.
-To really get going you'll now need to use observing logs to figure out what your data.yaml and out.yaml should contain you want to work with.
+To really get going you'll now need to use observing logs to figure out what your `data.yaml` and `out.yaml` should contain for the particular data set you want to look at.
 Look for good seeing conditions and note the times of the nearest laser cals.

-## Pipeline flow
+## Pipeline Flow

-When run the pipeline goes through several steps, some only as needed, and only as needed for the requeted outputs, so it won't slow you down to have all your data defined in one place.
+When run, the pipeline goes through several steps, some only as needed, and only as needed for the requested outputs, so it won't slow you down to have all your data defined in one place (i.e. you do not need multiple `data.yaml` files for different targets in a given night, they can all go in the same file).
+The steps are each described briefly in the list below with practical notes given for each step following.

-1. Photontables (`mkidpipeline.photontable.Photontable`) files _for the defined outputs_ are created as needed by `mkidpipeline.steps.buildhdf`.
+1. Photontables (`mkidpipeline.photontable.Photontable`) files _for the defined outputs_ are created as needed by
+`mkidpipeline.steps.buildhdf` and are saved to the `out` path in the form of HDF5 (.h5) files.
 1. Observing metadata defined in the data definition and observing logs is attached to tables by `mkidpipeline.pipeline.batch_apply_metadata`.
 1. Any wavecals not already in the database are generated by `mkidpipeline.steps.wavecal.fetch`.
-There is some intelligence here so if the global config for the step or the start/stop times of the data  the solution will be regnerated.
+There is some intelligence here so if the global config for the step or the start/stop times of the data is the same then the solution will not be regenerated.
 1. Photon data is wavelength calibrated by `mkidpipeline.steps.wavecal.apply`.
 1. Individual observations (not timeranges) have a bad pixel mask determined and associated by `mkidpipeline.steps.pixcal.apply`.